 5G probably isn't a game-changer for most people, but it can pull some impressive speeds if you have coverage.

 The Pixel 5 ships with an 18W fast charger.
 While that’s an acceptable charging speed, it’s starting to feel quite slow compared to its competition.
-This was fast around the era of the original Pixel, but since then, even mid-ranged devices can hit 30W of charging, with other devices like the Oppo Find X2 Pro or OnePlus 8T hitting 65W from a cable.
+This was fast around the era of the original Pixel, but since then, even mid-ranged devices can hit 30W of charging, with other 2020 devices like the Oppo Find X2 Pro or OnePlus 8T hitting 65W from a cable and some models quickly pushing 100W and beyond.
 I feel like I say this every single time I review a Pixel, but I’d really like to see faster wired charging speeds from Google.